Therapy for Professional Stress

 Why This Work Matters

-Unchecked professional stress narrows life.
-Relationships feel like obligations.
-Rest feels undeserved.
-Even success can feel strangely empty.
+Unchecked professional stress tends to narrow life.
+Relationships can begin to feel like obligations.
+Rest can feel undeserved.
+Even success may stop feeling satisfying.

 • You are successful but exhausted

-• You struggle to turn off or slow down
+• You struggle to slow down or fully disengage

 • Burnout feels close or already present

-• You want support that goes beyond productivity hacks
+• You want support that goes beyond productivity strategies

 In our work together, we focus on both insight and application.
 Sessions often include: